awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-dynatraceconnectorprofileproperties.md

 # AWS::AppFlow::ConnectorProfile DynatraceConnectorProfileProperties<a name="aws-properties-appflow-connectorprofile-dynatraceconnectorprofileproperties"></a>

- The `DynatraceConnectorProfileProperties` property type specifies the connector\-specific profile properties required by Dynatrace\.
+ The connector\-specific profile properties required by Dynatrace\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-dynatraceconnectorprofileproperties-syntax"></a>